Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

 With your help, we can stop proposed federal cuts to education and workforce development programs

-Jobs for the Future is calling on our partners throughout the learn and work ecosystem—employers, education and workforce development providers, civic and community leaders, and investors and entrepreneurs—to join us in encouraging Congress to strengthen education and workforce systems to ensure millions of Americans facing barriers to good jobs have access to high-quality choice-filled career pathways, skills-based learning experiences, and economic mobility supports—as outlined in our No Dead Ends campaign.
+Jobs for the Future is calling on our partners throughout the learn and work ecosystem—employers, education and workforce development providers, civic and community leaders, and investors and entrepreneurs—to join us in encouraging Congress to strengthen education and workforce systems so that millions of Americans facing barriers to good jobs have access to high-quality choice-filled career pathways, skills-based learning experiences, and economic mobility supports—as outlined in our No Dead Ends campaign.

 We emphasized the need for sufficient funding levels for:

-WIOA Title I formula funds for adults, dislocated workers, and youth
+- WIOA Title I formula funds for adults, dislocated workers, and youth

-Adult education and literacy grants
+- Adult education and literacy grants

-Career and technical education through Perkins V
+- Career and technical education and dual enrollment through Perkins V

-Full Pell Grant funding, including Pell Grants for short-term training
+- Full Pell Grant funding, including Pell Grants for short-term training

-Registered Apprenticeship and expansion of apprenticeship to new industries
+- Registered Apprenticeship and expansion of apprenticeship to new industries

-Reentry Employment Opportunities grant program for people with criminal records
+- The Reentry Employment Opportunities grant program for people with criminal records

-The Economic Development Administration and regional economic development workforce programs
+- The Economic Development Administration and regional economic development workforce programs

-Workforce data systems and Education, Innovation and Research (EIR) grants supporting innovation
+- Workforce data systems and Education, Innovation and Research (EIR) grants supporting innovation

-On May 2, the Trump administration recommended significant funding cuts to the nation’s public education and workforce systems in its proposed budget for the 2026 fiscal year.
-See JFF's fact sheet at: https://www.jff.org/fact-sheet-trump-administrations-fy26-skinny-budget/.
-Please contact your representatives in Congress now to express your opposition to these proposed cuts and encourage lawmakers to preserve and increase federal investments in economic opportunity for Americans.
+Now is the time to contact your representatives in Congress to express your opposition to these proposed cuts and encourage lawmakers to preserve and increase federal investments in economic opportunity for Americans.

 You can use the form at right to send a message to members of Congress.